Your Business’ Social Responsibility Begins In-House – Here’s How to Start Investing in Your Employees

 Consumers are one of our stakeholders and how they think, feel, and behave should drive your marketing and your actions.
 Now, businesses can be held accountable by the public via social media, the people have a voice, and they are not afraid to tell you when you are unhappy.
 It’s essential to stay ahead of your competitors; however, working with other businesses in your sector could help generate more significant impacts across your whole industry.
 This, in itself, could help improve your relationship with your target audience.

 Highlight areas within your business where you could make changes.
 Whether it is within your packing, production, or sales, there are multiple ways you can make a difference.
 Research what is available and see if you could reduce your waste.
 Speak to your suppliers to discover how they are making a move to a more eco-friendly world.
 If your product is being made overseas, look at the costs of having it manufactured closer to home.
 Invest some money and time into social projects to help people in low-income areas.
+And make sure your business is operationally set up to keep you on the path toward those goals.
+For instance, if you are a player in the agriculture sector, looking to scaling your commercial cannabis cultivation; you could delve deeper into sustainable practices like organic farming or water conservation and energy-efficient lighting systems.
+These changes are not only good for the environment but may also contribute to higher product quality and more recognition of your brand.

 Most importantly, communicate with your consumers.
 Highlight what changes you are making, talk about your future commitments, and then ask them for their opinion.
 What would they like to see your industry do?